pradeep149/Puzzle/README.md

 Usage

 Upon launching the game, you will be presented with the main menu.
 From there, you can select the level you want to play.
-The game features multiple levels, each with a different grid size and order in which the tiles need to be arranged.
-To move the tiles, you can use the arrow keys or click on the tiles.
-The game automatically tracks your time, and you need to complete the puzzle within the given time to win the game.
+The game features multiple levels, each with a different difficulty levels.

+This puzzle consists of 5 levels which are depicted as 5 clues and each clue gets harder and harder as user progresses further.
+I am providing answer to  the clues for user's convinience

+The answer for the first clue is : library

+The answer for the second clue is : hospital

+The answer for the third clue is : starbucks

+The answer for the fourth clue is : the last supper

+The answer for the last and fifth clue is :  06091805 or 69185 any of the above answer works

 Contributing
 Contributions to this project are welcome.
 If you want to contribute to the project, you can follow these steps: